wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 For the pre-backup rule you will create a rule that performs multiple actions.

 - Freeze the index
-- Flush all indices in Elasticsearch
+- Flush all indexes in Elasticsearch
-- Create an Elasticsearch index snapshot of all indices
+- Create an Elasticsearch index snapshot of all indexes

 Create the rule.